microchip-pic-avr-examples/pic16f15244-relay-fail-mplab-mcc/README.md

 R<sub>EQ</sub> = 1 / ((1 / R<sub>1</sub>) + (1 / R<sub>2</sub>))

-On the PIC16F15244 family, the acquisition time is fixed at 2 &micro;S. The datasheet recommends an impedance of 10 k&Omega; or less.
+On the PIC16F15244 family, the acquisition time is fixed at 2 &micro;S. The data sheet recommends an impedance of 10 k&Omega; or less.
 Impedances above this value will function, however it will take multiple sampling cycles for the measured to approach the expected value.

 ### Opto-coupler (Isolated)

-If isolation is required, a linear optocoupler is a simple way of providing feedback to the microcontroller.
+If isolation is required, a linear optocoupler is a simple way of providing feedback to the MCU.
 An optocoupler is composed of two elements: an LED and a photodiode/phototransistor inside a single package.
 The output of a linear optocoupler is a function of the current through the LED.
 For detailed design guidence on the optocoupler, please consult the manufacturer's documentation.

 ## Operation